stimulus-components/stimulus-components/_docs/components/stimulus-lightbox.md

     // Default options for every lightboxes.
     this.defaultOptions

-    // Options from data attribute.
+    // The lightGallery instance.
-    this.options
+    this.lightGallery
   }

   // You can set default options in this getter.